 Invasive species are non-native organisms that are introduced to an ecosystem, reproduce quickly, and spread aggressively.
-Invasives push out native plantings and disrupt healthy ecosystems by decreasing biodiversity, adaptability, and resilience, leading to severe economic and ecological damage.
-In Groton, the Invasive Species Control Committee is a nine-member volunteer board that serves as the central point of contact for the reporting of invasive species and remediation actions.
-The Committee identified the following ten invasive species currently in Groton:
+Invasive species push out native species and disrupt healthy ecosystems by decreasing biodiversity, adaptability, and resilience, leading to severe economic and ecological damage.
+The current list of invasive and potentially invasive species may be found on the website of the Massachusetts Invasive Plant Advisory Group (MIPAG).

+In Groton, the Invasive Species Control Committee is a